frictionlessdata/livemark/pages/guides-and-tutorials/python-development.md

 ## Running Tasks

 Livemark supports having tasks written in Markdown documents.
-For example, consider we have a `contrib.md` section like this.
-To make it work we need to add this page to `livemark.yaml:pages.items`:
+For example, if we have a `contrib.md` section like this, we need to add this page to `livemark.yaml:pages.items` to make it work:

 > contrib.md